 SUPPLY FEE One time up-front fee for year-long resources and materials - bought by teacher.
 STUDENT SUPPLIES Supplies to be brought to EVERY class: a thin RING BINDER, containing well organized class material, including scenarios, paper, pencil and dividers; AND a relaxed but determined eagerness to get involved in our improvisations, and be a team player, while having lots of creative fun!
-Intro to Acting (Grades 4 - 6) - MON - Clover-Brown Class #: 659 Teacher: Robert Clover-Brown Grades: 4, 5, 6 Class Schedule: Mon Only Class Time: 1:30 - 2:44 Fee(s): Tuition Supply Fee \$50.00 \$15.00 Description: INTRODUCTION TO ACTING AND STAGECRAFT FOR GRADES4-6.
-PLEASE NOTE: 2023/2024 is first year in which the class is being made available to 4th graders, as well as 5th/6th graders!
-WELCOME!
+Intro to Acting (Grades 4 - 6) - MON - Clover-Brown Class #: 659 Teacher: Robert Clover-Brown Grades: 4, 5, 6 Class Schedule: Mon Only Class Time: 1:30 - 2:44 Fee(s): Tuition Supply Fee \$60.00 \$15.00 Description: INTRODUCTION TO ACTING AND STAGECRAFT FOR GRADES 4-6.
+PLEASE NOTE: 2024/2025 is second year in which the class is being made available to 4th graders, as well as 5th/6th graders!

-A wide variety of students, including students with learning differences, find acting and all its related activities, to be a As of: 10/17/2023 Page 88 of 191 fulfilling, even transformative experience, with great potential for individual growth as creative, confident, determined young people.
+As of: 3/7/2024 Page 95 of 214 A wide variety of students, including students with learning differences, find acting and all its related activities, to be a fulfilling, even transformative experience, with great potential for individual growth as creative, confident, determined young people.
 A. OVERVIEW 1.
 In-person (NOT remote) attendance at THEO will continue to be the requirement for this class, and all Acting classes, unless THEO as a whole has to revert to online only teaching because of the covid situation.
-However, if prolonged absence due to covid/ sickness we will try to arrange some hook-ups for an absent Actor (not Improv) to keep connected and chat with acting colleagues, as we have done sometimes this year Each family may be required by THEO to complete a signed for in-person attendance - 2.
+However, if prolonged absence due to covid/ sickness we will try to arrange some hook-ups for an absent Actor to keep connected and chat with acting colleagues, as we have done sometimes this year Each family may be required by THEO to complete a signed for in-person attendance - 2.
 The size of the class will be limited to 12 - 3.
-This year-long acting class in 2023/2024 is designed for young students grades 4-6, and therefore offers such students an opportunity to experience the exciting, creative, confidence-boosting challenges which acting and its related activities offer, with class mates of a comparable age. - 4.
-For students who discover how much creative fun acting can be, and wish to continue acting at THEO, the class will be an enjoyable and very relevant precursor to joining one of THEO's core acting classes in a future semester, namely Acting 1, 2 and 3, grades 6 -12.
-In fact, as I write this Class Description in late October 2022, three members of the 2021-2022 Introduction to Acting class - now 6th graders - have settled very well into Acting 1 and are preparing to perform at the Core Theatre in mid November 2022!
+This year-long acting class in 2024/2025 is designed for young students grades 4-6, and therefore offers such students an opportunity to experience the exciting, creative, confidence-boosting challenges which acting and its related activities offer, with class mates of a comparable age. - 4.
+For students who discover how much creative fun acting can be, and wish to continue acting at THEO, the class will be an enjoyable and very relevant precursor to joining one of THEO's core acting classes in a future semester, namely Acting 1, 2 and 3 (grades 6 -12) In fact, as I write this Class Description in November 2023, two members of the 2021-2022 Introduction to Acting class - now 7th graders - have progressed to Acting 2 and recently performed, very creditably, at the Core Theatre!
 Please see the relevant Class Descriptions for full details of those classes.
-B. INTRODUCTION TO ACTING & STAGECRAFT will be a year long 75 minute class on Mondays: 1.30-2.45 C. COMPLEMENTARY CLASSES Please refer to theo.solutions for the full details of all my varied classes in 2022/2023.
+B. INTRODUCTION TO ACTING & STAGECRAFT will be a year long 75 minute class on Mondays: 1.30-2.45 C. COMPLEMENTARY CLASSES Please refer to theo.solutions for the full details of all my varied classes in 2024/2025.
 Two classes may be of special interest: